University Communications Professionals

 She is also active in many organizations in her community.
 She is a member of the steering committee of her local League of Women Voters chapter and a hospice volunteer for Visiting Nurse Service of New York.

 Noreen loves to play bridge and she is an oenophile.

 Nicoletta works with Columbia faculty and staff to create complex illustrations, digital paintings, animations, and info graphics that support and enhance ideas, vision and research.
 Before joining the Columbia University communications staff, she worked as a staff illustrator and graphic designer at Raven Press Medical publishers, Wolters Kluwer Health, and Oxford University Press.
-With over 20 years of experience in graphics and editorial art, she believes that there is no greater challenge and no more satisfying reward than taking basic concepts and ideas and transforming them into impactful, striking images.
+With over 20 years of experience in graphics and illustration, she believes that there is no greater challenge and no more satisfying reward than taking research ideas and transforming them into impactful, striking images.

-Nicoletta has a master of education degree in art and art education from Columbia University, Teachers College and a bachelor's degree with a major in studio art, from Sarah Lawrence College, and studied graphic design at the School of Visual Art.
+Nicoletta has a master of education degree in visual art from Columbia University, Teachers College and a bachelor's degree with a major in studio art, from Sarah Lawrence College, and studied graphic design, illustration and animation at the School of Visual Art.
 Nicoletta is a member of the guild of Natural Science Illustrators.
-For more samples of her work at nicolettabarolini.com.
+For more samples of her work, see: https://www.nicolettabarolini.com/